mmomtchev/nobind/README.md

 There is no `ReturnDefault` when working with iterators to further stress the fact that there is a decision to make.

+Besides `ReturnNested` and `ReturnCopy` - which cover most cases, there are also cases where `ReturnShared` and `ReturnOwned` might be needed, but these are not completely safe and you should use them only if you understand the implications. `ReturnShared` means that the container does not own the returned object and it should never be freed - this is often the case for containers of pointers or containers of static objects. `ReturnOwned` is the most unusual - this means that the iterator is transfering the responsability of the returned object to its caller.

 This expects that `Iterable` implements `std::input_iterator_tag` which is the most basic C++17 iterator - implementing only the pointer advancement operation and the indirection.

 There is an example in [`iterator.cc`](https://github.com/mmomtchev/nobind/blob/main/test/tests/iterator.cc).